Ahmadinejad says Iran has done nothing wrong

 He said Iran's nuclear program would go on.

 The White House denied any U.S. role in the car bomb attack and Israel has declined to comment.
-But the controversy overshadowed the display of Iran's ties with Cuba, which is just 90 miles from the United States, its longtime ideological foe.
+But the controversy overshadowed the display of Iran's ties with Cuba, which is just 90 miles (145 km) from the United States, its long-time ideological foe.

 Iran has granted several hundred million dollars in credits to Cuba, which the island has used primarily to get new Iranian-made train cars for its deteriorating rail system.

-Trade between the two countries totaled $27 million in 2009, down from $46 million the previous year, according to the latest Cuban government figures available.
+Trade between the two countries totalled $27 million in 2009, down from $46 million the previous year, according to the latest Cuban government figures available.

 The two also share the distinction of being two of the four countries on the U.S. State Department's list of terrorism sponsoring countries, the others being Syria and Sudan.